 Our Homes: NPH Bolivia

 Casa Padre William B. Wasson is the newest NPH home.
 Located in the lowlands near Santa Cruz de la Sierra, the weather is hot, humid and rainy.
-All of the children help maintain the garden, which includes native trees, and ornamental and fruit-bearing plants, as well as the sheep which have increased from 4 to 24 heads in just four years.
+All of the children help maintain the garden, which includes native trees, and ornamental and fruit-bearing plants, as well as the sheep which increased from 4 to 24 heads in just four years.

 NPH Bolivia Facts

 Total services provided:

 158 (Includes children and youth fully supported, community children, youths and adults who receive support by either attending our onsite schools, receive scholarships, receive in-kind donations and or medical/social services.)

 50 miles north of Santa Cruz, outside the town of Portachuelo

 Dining hall, family-style homes for children, staff and volunteers, primary school, garden and clinic.

 - Bolivia is the second country in South America to have an NPH home.

 - Construction at the permanent site, Casa Padre Wasson, began in November 2006.
 The children and staff moved to the permanent site on January 15, 2008.
 The kitchen was upgraded in 2017.